-We have a demo model here in our office and you're very welcome to come and use it for a while to see how well theses screens will work for you.
+We have demo models here in our office and you're very welcome to come and use it for a while to see how well these screens will work for you.

 It's easy on these screens to drastically reduce the output of fatiguing blue light from the screen through excellent controls for fine adjustment of whitepoint and brightness - leading to high quality display with a fraction of the typical blue light output for LED lit monitors.

 If the light level in your working environment varies during your work day, this feature means the monitor can automatically adjust the brightness of the monitor to the ideal level.